Why Are People Quitting Their Jobs

 It doesn’t take a rocket scientist to figure out why are people quitting their jobs.
-Most employees work hard.
+Most employees really hustle for their check.
 But their compensation does not reflect this.
-During my days running a cleaning business I learned why people quit their jobs.
+During my days running a cleaning service I learned why some quit.
 And why they stay.

 Entrepreneurs must juggle many hats.
 But if we do not listen to our employees, it will be detrimental.

 1. Show me the money

 The first reason employees bolt is the simplest.
 Some companies don’t pay well.
 Congress and boardrooms argue this all the time.
 The fight to raise wages is senseless.